meteor/meteor/Contributing.md

 ### Tracking project work

 Right now, the best place to track the work being done on Meteor is to take a look at the latest release milestone [here](https://github.com/meteor/meteor/milestones).
 Also, the [Meteor Roadmap](Roadmap.md) contains high-level information on the current priorities of the project.

-### Finding work

-We curate specific issues that would make great pull requests for community contributors by applying the [`pull-requests-encouraged` label](https://github.com/meteor/meteor/issues?q=is%3Aopen+is%3Aissue+label%3Apull-requests-encouraged).

-Issues which *also* have the [`confirmed` label](https://github.com/meteor/meteor/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed) are considered to have their details clear enough to begin working on.

-Any issue which does not have the `confirmed` label still requires discussion on implementation details but input and positive commentary is welcome!
-Any pull-request opened on an issue which is not `confirmed` is still welcome, however the pull-request is more likely to be sent back for reworking than a `confirmed` issue.
-If in doubt about the best way to implement something, please create additional conversation on the issue.

 <h2 id="reporting-bug">Reporting a bug in Meteor</h2>